 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-It’s hard to think of a single dish with more universal kid appeal.
-Many kids like boxed macaroni and cheese, but you can tempt them away from it with this version.
+It’s hard to think of a single dish with more universal kid appeal and many kids like boxed macaroni and cheese, but this version will tempt them away from it.

 - For the Panko Topping:

 - 1/2 cup Parmesan cheese (freshly grated)